chrender/fizmo/README.md

 **Frontends**

-Currently four frontends are available:
+Currently there are five frontends available:

  - _fizmo-sdl2_